CERTCC/trommel/Documentation.md

 # Handling Dependencies
 * Download TROMMEL
-* Download vFeed database from vFeed tool from https://vfeed.io/pricing/.
+* Download vFeed Community Database from vFeed tool from https://vfeed.io/pricing/.
 	* This database needs to be placed in the root of the working directory of TROMMEL.
 * Python-magic
 	* For Linux: